Youngstown State visits Northern Kentucky after Warrick's 45-point game

 Youngstown State Penguins (5-2) at Northern Kentucky Norse (3-4)

+The Penguins are 2-2 on the road.
+Youngstown State ranks fourth in the Horizon with 23.7 defensive rebounds per game led by Adrian Nelson averaging 7.0.

+The Norse and Penguins meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Warrick is shooting 46.5% and averaging 21.6 points for the Norse.
-Hubertas Pivorius is averaging 2.0 made 3-pointers for Northern Kentucky.
+TOP PERFORMERS: Warrick is scoring 21.6 points per game with 3.0 rebounds and 3.0 assists for the Norse.
+Trevon Faulkner is averaging 8.1 points and 3.7 rebounds while shooting 40.4% for Northern Kentucky.

-Adrian Nelson is scoring 14.4 points per game and averaging 9.9 rebounds for the Penguins.
-Malek Green is averaging 14.3 points and 6.7 rebounds for Youngstown State.
+Brandon Rush averages 1.7 made 3-pointers per game for the Penguins, scoring 11.0 points while shooting 38.7% from beyond the arc.
+Nelson is averaging 14.4 points and 9.9 rebounds for Youngstown State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.